-Theory Spreading possibility Spreading probability Physical explanation Final size
+Theory Spreading possibility Spreading probability Physical explanation Final size degree k is infected by a single infected edge.

-First big question: for a given network and contagion process, can global spreading from a single seed occur?
+- Focus on binary case with edges and nodes either infected or not. - First big question: for a given network and contagion process, can global spreading from a single seed occur?